mike-sierra/deotp/08_emacs.md

     line after the first indents.

-    Now open the [sample.json](sample.json) file, which shows the kind of sample data that might appear in documentation.
-Suppose readers need to be able to compare data values more easily.
-Mark a region around the entire block of code, then run __<u>M-x align-r</u>egexp__.
+    Now open the [sample.json](sample.json) file, which shows the kind of sample data object that might appear in documentation.
+Notice that many of the JSON object's keys are not arranged coherently.
+    Mark a region around the first set of simple key/value pairs, all the lines from `"numberOfDoors"` to `"vehicleModel"`.
+Then run __<u>M-x sort-l</u>ines__.
+This rearranges the object members so that related _vehicle_- and _numberOf_-prefixed members cluster together.

+    Suppose readers also need to be able to compare data values more easily.
+Run __<u>M-x align-r</u>egexp__.
 At the prompt for a regular expression, type a colon followed by a space.
-All the values line up and form a column.
+All the values line up and form a neat column.
+Note the alignment occurs only within the region you already defined.

-    Notice that many of the JSON object's keys are not arranged well.
-Mark a region within the outer braces, not including the lines with the braces themselves, then run __<u>M-x sort-l</u>ines__.
-This rearranges the object members so that related _license_- and _registration_-prefixed members cluster
-    together.
+    Still, the `"registration"` and `"license"` lines run on long, and reference nested data structures that are improperly formatted, each clumped on a single line.
+There are command-line utilities available that reformat JSONs to be more readable, but instead of leaving Emacs, running the command, and copying the results back into the file, you can simply run the command directly on the region.
+First, you want to redefine the region to encompass the entire file.
+Go to the top of the file (__M-<__), set the mark (__C-SPACE__), then go to the bottom of the file (__M->__).
+This command invokes the external command line: __C-u M-|__.
+Then at the _Shell command on region_ prompt, type __python -m json.tool__.
+That takes the contents of the region as the input to the JSON-formatting command and replaces it with the processed output.
+You should see a properly formatted JSON object, but with all the keys alphabetized and the value alignment lost.

     Finally, open the accompanying [sample.js](sample.js) JavaScript
     source file.
 Mark a region around the `hiliteCode` function call